Ragamaie-Nagineni/Netflix-Stock-Predictor/README.md

 ## 📌 Notes

 - This project is for educational and illustrative purposes only.
-- It should **not** be used for actual investment or trading decisions.
+- It should **NOT** be used for actual investment or trading decisions.
 - The model's accuracy depends heavily on the quality of data and feature engineering.
 - Further tuning, validation, and testing are strongly recommended before practical deployment.